|

 - Most companies using the script turned out to be on Linux

 "sh" is now the default shell for Linux.
-AIX and Solaris administrators have to change
+AIX administrators have to change

 the shell in all scripts back to ksh